The Ultimate Guide to Starting a Home-Based Catering Business

 What Can It Cost to Open Your Doors?

-There are costs associated with every business—your job is to figure out how much you may need to spend starting and operating your catering business at home.
-Additionally, you should calculate your anticipated income to determine how long it may take to recoup those startup costs.
+There are costs associated with every business—your job is to figure out how much you’ll need to spend starting and operating your catering business at home.
+Additionally, you should calculate your income to determine how long it will take to recoup those startup costs.

 Keeping your expenses low at the beginning can help you become profitable sooner.
 Instead of buying all new equipment and serving dishes, what can you find second-hand or borrow?
 Can you purchase and store ingredients in bulk to save some money?